One might guess falling less often is just a matter of being more cautious. But there’s more to it than that.

 Preventing falls, building confidence

 Instructors encourage exercises that focus on strengthening weak muscle groups.
-For Schave, that meant targeting her ankles and thighs.

 Falls by the numbers

-Nationally, every 11 seconds an older adult is treated in the emergency room for a fall and every 19 minutes an older adult dies from a fall.
+- Nationally, every 11 seconds an older adult is treated in the emergency room for a fall, and every 19 minutes an older adult dies from a fall.

 Screening questions

-Falls prevention also addresses other possible causes for falling and the ramifications that can extend beyond the actual injury.
+Fall prevention also addresses other possible causes for falling and the ramifications that can extend beyond the actual injury.
 In some instances, individuals may be hesitant to report falls for fear it could lead to a loss of independence.

 When screening for susceptibility to a fall, the top three factors are these: